-MM generally opens on Thursday nights and serves the Tzfat-brewed, award-winning Mystic Mountain beer plus food and entertainment
+MM will be open Thursday, May 2nd, serving the Tzfat-brewed, award-winning Mystic Mountain beer plus food and entertainment

 The traditional parade that formally launches Lag B'Omer begins in Kikar Abu in the Old Jewish Quarter on Wednesday May 2th, at noon.
 According to a tradition that began in the 1800s, the Torah scroll is removed from the home of the Abu family in Kikar Abu (Abu Square) amidst music and celebration.
 The participants dance with it through the Old Jewish Quarter, up to the main street where shop owners put out food and drinks for the celebrants.
 The Torah scroll arrives at the bus station where it is transported to Mt.
 Meron for the Lag B'Omer festivities at the grave of the Rashbi.

 There are accommodations in Safed to match any budget if you want to stay in the city overnight.
 Many people come to Safed to experience the Lag B'Omer festivities in Safed before heading to Meron at night or the next morning.